NofenceAS/ems-test-fw/tests/firmware_upgrade/README.md

 If the number of times(and if we did NOT go through each state as expected) the test fails.
 We check that the firmware module sets the states correctly.

 ## Fragment size > file_size
 If we recieve more fragments than indicates by the file size, we should get an error.
+We have to create a new test suite, to properly teardown and cleanup from the previous tests.